1990 San Marino Grand Prix: Race report

 Pirro, who had qualified 21st, started from the back of the grid after his Dallara stalled at the start of the formation lap.
 At the start, Senna led away from Berger while Boutsen got ahead of Patrese.
 At Tamburello, Mansell ran wide and kicked up dust, which caused the Leyton House of Ivan Capelli and the second Tyrrell of Satoru Nakajima to collide with each other, while at Tosa Martin Donnelly spun his Lotus, narrowly avoiding other drivers.
 Meanwhile, Boutsen got past Berger but was unable to close on Senna.
 The order remained the same until lap 3 when Senna pulled off with a broken wheel rim, allowing Boutsen to take the lead with Berger close behind.
 Further back, Alesi collided with Piquet at Tosa; both drivers continued.

 Boutsen led until his Renault engine blew on lap 17, which left Berger ahead of Patrese and Mansell.
 The Englishman passed Patrese going into Tosa, much to the delight of the Italian fans.
 Mansell continued to charge, despite being hit by Andrea de Cesaris while trying to lap him and challenged Berger for the lead.
 On the run up to Villeneuve, Mansell tried to go around the outside, but Berger pushed Mansell onto the grass, causing Mansell to spin dramatically.
 The Englishman avoided hitting anything and ended up pointing in the right direction, he continued in second place, however, dirt and debris had entered Mansell's engine, causing it to overheat and blow-up a few laps later.

 Mansell's demise left Berger ahead of Patrese, who went through into the lead on lap 51.
 Nannini and Prost battled over third place, with Nannini winning out.
 Patrese duly won his first race since the 1983 South African Grand Prix, leading home Berger, Nannini, Prost, Piquet, and Alesi.
 With 98 races between victories, Patrese claimed the record for most starts between wins - a record that would be taken 28 years later by Kimi Räikkönen, who started 113 races between winning the 2013 Australian Grand Prix and the 2018 United States Grand Prix.

-For Patrese this was also an emotional win coming 7 years after he had thrown away victory in the 1983 San Marino Grand Prix while driving a Brabham-BMW.
-On that occasion he had passed the Ferrari of Patrick Tambay for the lead 6 laps from the end, only to throw it all away less than half a lap later by crashing into the tyre barriers after going off at Acque Minerali, handing back the lead, and the win, to the Frenchman.
+For Patrese this was also a significant win coming 7 years after he had failed to secure victory in the 1983 San Marino Grand Prix while driving a Brabham-BMW.
+On that occasion he had passed the Ferrari of Patrick Tambay for the lead 6 laps from the end, only to reliquinsh it less than half a lap later by crashing into the tyre barriers after going off at Acque Minerali.
 On this occasion after taking the lead he made no such mistake and went on to take just his 3rd Grand Prix win in his then record 195th Grand Prix start.